waimea-igdaikee/200-dtd-assessment/docs/design.md

 All of these issues (and many more) were adressed.
 A thourough scan of all functionality of the website was done to ensure there were no bugs.

-This proper, intended, expected, and bug-free functionality can be seen in the video.
+This proper, intended, expected, and bug-free functionality can be seen in the video above.

 ### Review of Usability

 I designed this website to be as easy to use as possible, and the main way of doing this was obeying Nielsen's usability heuristics:
 - Consistency and Standards: People expect the site to act like most other websites, and as such I've followed the expected conventions, such as having the header be a link to the main page of the website:
 - Error prevention: Users can be irrational - this could include trying to input date that don't exist, forgetting to include a name, accidentally deleting an important booking, etc. I have added multiple forms of error prevention to counter this - on the public booking creation page, I have made sure that incorrect types of data cannot be entered - for example, the user cannot 'Dave' in the booking date field.
 On the admin side, I have added confirmation for when my Mum tries to delete a booking, ensuring she doesn't accidentally delete anything important.
 - Aesthetic and Minimalist Design: As written in review of accessibility (above), the website has an aesthetically pleasing, minimalist design.
 Aside from the benefits of a good looking design (above), by having a minimalistic interface I have ensured that only relevant information is displayed, giving both the public and my mum an easier time navigating - especially if they aren't tech-savvy.
-This can be seen in the video.
+This can be seen in the video above.
 - Help and Documentation: By having a very simple design, feedback from the public determined that I don't need and help menu - everything is logical, even for someone that has very poor computer skills.
 My Mum also found the admin panel easy to use - she said herself that I've left no room for confusion.

 ### Review of Privacy